-A VAT refund application must be submitted electronically through the portal of the Croatian tax authorities (available at: https:// eusustavi.porezna-uprava.hr/wps/myportal).
+A VAT refund application must be submitted electronically through the portal of the Croatian tax authorities (available here).
 It can be filed directly by the applicant or by its proxy.
-The due date for filing is 30 September of the calendar year following the return period.
+The due date for filing is 30 September of the calendar year following the refund period.